2bc4/streamlink-ttvlol/README.md

 # streamlink-ttvlol
 ## About

 Streamlink Twitch plugin modified to work with the [TTV.LOL](https://github.com/TTV-LOL/extensions) API.
 This proxies the playlist request to a country where Twitch does not serve ads.
-Note that TTV.LOL can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist.
+Note that TTV.LOL can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist (or try the experimental flag `--twitch-reexec-on-ad` to do this automatically).

 ## Installation
 ***Follow the instructions below for your specific operating system.***